 photo series: Peace, Love and Misery - About pigeons

 Most of the time man fights pigeons with spikes, nets, cages, poison, hawks or pure sadism.
 That pigeons can become a plague in cities remains indisputable.
-But conventional aversive conditoning methods have proven to be ineffective and many myths about diseases that pigeons carry fictional.
+But conventional aversive conditoning methods have proven to be ineffective and most myths about diseases that pigeons carry fictional.

 My original plan in last November was to document the work of the ‘Stadttaubenprojekt’.
 But I noticed that there is bigger story to tell about pigeons.
-I will continue my project for a few weeks.
+I will continue my project for a few more weeks.
 I will meet with pigeons breeders who are mainly to blame for the high populations of city pigeons.
 I will also document the conditions pigeons live in.
 I would like to tell how those animals became an issue and how man can ethically solve the problem he created.